mcservenka/t2sql-schema-ambiguity/README.md

 # Schema Ambiguity in Text-to-SQL: Measurement, Benchmarks, and Robustness

 Although strong performance has been achieved on Text-to-SQL established benchmarks, these benchmarks largely assume linguistically explicit and human-readable database schemas.
 In real-world deployments, however, schema object names are often abbreviated or compressed, which leads to linguistic ambiguity and weakens lexical alignment between natural language questions and database structures.
-This repository provides the source code for the paper **On the Impact of Linguistic Schema Ambiguity in Text-to-SQL**, which addresses this gap by introducing a deterministic schema transformation pipeline as well as the Schema Ambiguity Score (SAS), an embedding-based metric that measures the linguistic explicitness of schema object names.
+This repository provides the source code for a paper, which addresses this gap by introducing a deterministic schema transformation pipeline as well as the Schema Ambiguity Score (SAS), an embedding-based metric that measures the linguistic explicitness of schema object names.
 On the basis of these contributions multi-level variants of Spider, BIRD-SQL, and KaggleDBQA are evaluated using leading LLMs.
 In order to reproduce the results, follow the instructions below.

->Cservenka, Markus.
-"On the Impact of Linguistic Schema Ambiguity in Text-to-SQL", 2026.

 Link to paper following soon...